 Lambdoid synostosis (posterior plagiocephaly) is the least common form of craniosynostosis, occurring in 1-2% of cases.
 Fusion of one lambdoid suture causes a tilt of the skull base, displacement of the ear, and a characteristic “wind-swept” shape of the skull.

 Deformational plagiocephaly results from an infant lying preferentially on one side of their head.
 This condition is very common and may be mistaken for craniosynostosis or vice versa.
 If the reason for your child’s abnormal head shape is uncertain, a physical examination by a plastic surgeon or neurosurgeon may be all that is needed to make the diagnosis.
 If there any question, X-rays or a CT scan may be needed to ensure craniosynostosis is not present.
 Deformational plagiocephaly can be treated successfully with repositioning exercises to strengthen the neck muscles and keep the child off of the flat side of their head.
 Physical therapy may be needed to treat a tight neck muscle called torticollis.
 Some parents elect to use a molding helmet to improve the shape of their child’s head.
 Our specialists can offer more information about this.

 What are the Symptoms of Craniosynostosis?

-The abnormal head shape and facial asymmetry associated with craniosynososis may be the only symptoms that develop.
+The abnormal head shape and facial asymmetry associated with craniosynostosis may be the only symptoms that develop.
 These asymmetries may become more obvious when you view your child in a mirror.
 If you think your child’s head shape is abnormal, ask their pediatrician.
-Less commonly, patient develop increased intracranial pressure due to restriction of head growth.
+Less commonly, patients develop increased intracranial pressure due to restriction of head growth.
 This can cause headaches, developmental delay, seizures, and vision loss.
-This is much more commonly in patients with premature fusion of multiple sutures.
+This is much more common in patients with premature fusion of multiple sutures.
 Signs and symptoms of increased intracranial pressure include: